 What can you do with a Family Social Science degree?

-Family Social Science graduates are prepared for careers as researchers, trainers, and providers in family studies, family and community engagement, family therapy, and family financial studies.
+You will be prepared for a career as a researcher, trainer, or provider of programs in family studies, family and community engagement, family therapy, and family financial studies.

 Family Social Science alumni can be found globally in academic appointments, research institutions, and practice-oriented positions.
 Read their stories on the Alumni & Friends page.